Canon eos 6D vs Nikon D750 Comparison:

 There are a few particular criteria for the ideal sports camera.

-A decent sports camera needs to be quick and precise to keep up with things that move quickly and unpredictably.
+A decent sports camera must be quick and precise to keep up with things that move quickly and unpredictably.

 It’s not just about having the most megapixels.